Blueberryy/Anti-Speedrunner_System/README.md

 The ass_enabledgamemodes and ass_disabledgamemodes apply to the whole plugin.

+You have 2 options:

+- Enable/disable in certain game mode types.
+- Enable/disable in specific game modes.

+For option 1:

+You must add numbers up together in the ass_gamemodetypes KeyValues.

+For option 2:

+You must specify the game modes in the ass_enabledgamemodes, ass_disabledgamemodes, asssaferoom_enabledgamemodes and asssaferoom_disabledgamemodes KeyValues.

 Here are some scenarios and their outcomes:

 - Scenario 1
 ```
+ass_gamemodetypes "0" // The plugin itself is enabled in all game mode types.
 ass_enabledgamemodes "" // The plugin itself is enabled in all game modes.
 asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.